 “The one thing that has really stuck out is the need to set boundaries in a dating relationship.
 This is a challenge for me because I have not had any boundary lines in my life.
 Everything you said has encouraged me to set boundaries for the first time in my life.”

 How sad that at 16/17 years old, this young lady had to figure out how to do something that she should have been doing all her life—setting boundaries!

-In the words of Dr. David Walsh in his book, NO: Why Kids—of All Ages—Need to Hear It and Ways Parents Can Say It:
+As Dr. David Walsh writes in his book, NO: Why Kids—of All Ages—Need to Hear It and Ways Parents Can Say It:

 I’m urging you to take a strong parental stance with your children because they depend on you to help them learn to manage their desires so that someday they can do it effectively for themselves.